kkrick-sdsu/csu-tide.github.io/docs/jupyterhub/environment-management.md

 (/home/jovyan/my-env) jovyan@jupyter-maztec-40sdsu-2eedu:~$
 ```

-Now, you can run your code in your environment from the terminal.
+Now, you can run your code in your environment from this terminal.

 ## Exporting an Environment
 Exporting an environment allows you to save its configuration in a YAML file.
 This is useful for sharing environments with others or reproducing the same setup on another machine.